dllllb/pytorch-lifestream/docs/frames/common_usage.md

 ## Next steps

 Now you can try to change hyperparameters of `ColesDataset`, `CoLESModule` and `Trainer`.
-Or try an others frameworks.
+Or try an others frameworks from `ptls.frames`.